Here's how to replace your Mac battery

 The cost of a new battery and repairs can be several hundred dollars.
 If there is no Apple Store near you, Apple will always recommend certified third-party specialists.
 Either will have the tools and parts to make repairs and install a new battery.

-Battery is really important, and it's not easy to remove most of them.
+The battery is really important, and it's not easy to remove most of them.
 So we wouldn't recommend a third-party computer store that doesn't have Apple certification.

 Would it be easier to save the money and effort and put it towards a new Mac?
 When a battery dies, there is a good chance that other hardware within the device is starting to feel its age too.
 Sooner or later, a replacement might be needed.